canhorn/EventHorizon.Platform.Docs/README.md

 ## Features

 - Sidebar that will auto update based on razor annotated with the [PageAttribute] Attribute.
+- Markdown can be pulled from `md` embedded files
 - Static Site Generation for Blazor Wasm
 - Localization Built-In
 - Utility Components Available for Markdown and general debugging display.